Keyboard shortcuts

 Repository Layout

-• the alchemrs library crate
+• alchemrs: the core library crate and CLI binary

 alchemrs library layout